The Multiparty Coherent Channel and its Implementation with Linear Optics: Acknowledgements

-This work was supported by the National Natural Science Foundation of China (Grants No. 60773085), Shanghai Jiaotong University (SJTU) Young Teacher Foundation (Grants No. A2831B) and SJTU PRP (Grants No. T03013002).
+This work was supported by the National Natural Science Foundation of China (Grants No. 61102053), the Scientific Research Foundation for the Returned Overseas Chinese Scholars, State Education Ministry, SMC Excellent Young Faculty program (2011), SJTU Young Teacher Foundation (Grants No. A2831B) and SJTU PRP (Grants No. T03013002).